DOCGroup/ACE_TAO/TAO/CIAO/DAnCE/new_RepositoryManager/README.txt

 you find a binary package of the libraries and just install it.
 4. Set $ZLIB_ROOT and $ZZIP_ROOT to point to the directories where you placed the libraries and the include files.
-5. Turn on ZIP_Wrappers in the default.features or the global.features for MPC.
+5. Turn on zzip and zlib in default.features for MPC.
 6. MPC will handle the rest.